wetransform-os/rasdaman/doc/main/05_geo-services-guide.rst

-In petascope, this ``random`` parameter is stripped when petascope receives a WMS ``GetMap`` request, hence, if the request is already processed, the result stored in the cache will be returned as usual.
+In petascope, this ``random`` parameter is stripped when petascope receives a **W*S** request containing this parameter, hence, if the request is already processed, the result stored in the cache will be returned as usual.

 nD Coverages as WMS Layers